Vehicle registration plates of Belgium: Military

-White plate with black numbers and a Belgian flag on the left.
+Vehicles of the Belgian Land Component use white plates with black numbers and a Belgian flag on the left.

 The NATO Headquarters formerly used a red plate with the white letters SB (later M) followed by a number.

-Licence plates for trailers and caravans
+Registration plates for trailers and caravans

 These plates are issued in a separate series for trailers and caravans weighing over 750 kg.

-An earlier design of trailer licence plate consisted of a combination of three letters, starting with "U", and three digits, all red on a white reflecting background and within a red frame (thus the only difference from ordinary plates was the use of "U" as the first letter).
+An earlier trailer plate design consisted of a combination of three letters, starting with "U", and three digits, all red on a white reflecting background and within a red frame (thus the only difference from ordinary plates was the use of "U" as the first letter).
 (Dimensions: 340 mm x 110 mm).
 Plates of this design are no longer delivered, but are still valid.

-As from 2002 the new European model was introduced.
-It is a number plate consisting of a combination of 3 letters and 3 digits of black colour on white reflecting background with black frame.
+As from 2002 the new European model was introduced, consisting of a combination of 3 letters and 3 digits of black colour on white reflecting background with black frame.
 This plate always starts with the letter "Q".

 On the left of the plate a blue banner of 44 mm width has been added with on top a circle with 12 yellow stars and below a white character " B".

 These will replace gradually the old model.